jeamland/setuptools-name-bug/README.md

 The first line seems to be correct, but the second seems to be erroneous and ends up sticking the distribution name (a string) on to the `Distribution` object which expects it to be an integer later on in the command line processing gubbins.

 This fix appears to be to simply remove the second line.
-This has been filed as [Issue 3545](https://github.com/pypa/setuptools/issues/3545).
+This has been filed as [issue 3545](https://github.com/pypa/setuptools/issues/3545) and a change submitted as [PR 3547](https://github.com/pypa/setuptools/pull/3547).